BC Codes 2018

 The Province has adopted the 2018 edition of the British Columbia Building Code, including Book II Plumbing Services, and the BC Fire Code (BC Codes 2018).

-The online versions of the BC Codes 2018 are available for purchase at www.bccodes.ca.
-The print versions are expected at a later date, and code users will be notified when they become available.
+The online and print versions of the BC Codes 2018 are available for purchase at www.bccodes.ca.

 Errata and Revisions